gitkraken/gk-cli-docs/cli/cli-home.md

 4. In the **System Variables** section, scroll until you find the **PATH** variable.
 Click on it.
     - If it doesn't exist, create a variable with the name **PATH**.
 5. Add the path to the `gk` binary at the end.

 ***

-## Nerd Fonts

-The GitKraken CLI supports Nerd Fonts to display icons for some commands.
-To ensure correct icon rendering, please obtain and install a Nerd Font available at https://www.nerdfonts.com/.
-After installation, set the selected Nerd Font as the default font for your terminal.

-***